Industrial ‘As a Service’: Models That Work

 - Chemical plants: cooling, compressed air, steam “as a service”.

-- Manufacturing machinery: CNC, industrial robots per use.
+- Manufacturing: CNC, industrial robots per use.

-- Construction: Kubota, Caterpillar offer flexible rental.
+- Construction: Kubota, Caterpillar flexible rental.

 Outcome-Based Pricing

-The customer pays for result, not product.
+The customer pays for result, not product:

 - Lighting: Philips charges per “lux × hour” delivered.